-- Always log off from any website after a purchase transaction is made with your credit or debit card.
+- Log off from any website after a purchase transaction is made with your credit or debit card.
 If you cannot log off, shut down your browser to prevent unauthorized access to your account information.

 - Safe-keep or securely dispose of your transaction receipts.

 How to minimize risks posed by debit and credit card skimmers

 - Inspecting credit/debit card machines before using them.
 If anything is loose, bent or damaged, don’t use it.
 You can gently tug on the device to see if it is loose.

 - To totally avoid becoming a skimming victim at the pump, use cash when you buy gas!
 This may knock down the price per gallon you’ll pay.

 - If you must use a debit card, never type in your PIN.
 Instead, select the option on the screen that allows you to have your debit card purchase processed as a credit card transaction.
 The purchase is debited from your checking account, but you won’t need to enter your PIN–which is what the bad guys need to withdraw cash from your account at an ATM.

 - When you are at an ATM, hold one hand over the hand that enters your pin.
 When someone places a skimmer on an ATM they often have a mini camera nearby recording your PIN entry.

 - Monitor your bank and credit card accounts regularly to spot unauthorized charges or cash withdrawals and report them immediately.
 Under federal law, delays in reporting fraudulent transactions can increase your liability for losses.

 - This is not just at gas stations and ATMS!
 Be cautious at self-checkout machines at any stores.